 What is Media Kit?

-A media kit is a document that content creators and businesses use to showcase their audience demographics, engagement metrics, past brand partnerships, and rates — serving as a professional pitch for sponsorship opportunities.
+A media kit is a document that content creators and businesses use to showcase their audience demographics, engagement metrics, past brand partnerships.

 What is a Media Kit?